Dacco

-Dacco are a Japanese visual kei rock band formed by former Psycho le Cému members, Lida and YURAサマ (YURA-sama).
+Dacco is a Japanese visual kei band which performs choreographed aerobics on stage.
+It was formed by former Psycho le Cému members, Lida and YURA-sama.

-History

-Biography

 Most of the band's songs consist of acoustic guitar (usually played by Lida) and tambourine (played by YURAサマ).
-Also whenever the duo are seen as Dacco they always wear black (Lida) and white (YURAサマ) suits.
-Their reason for wearing opposite coloured suits is to show contrast, and also Lida says he wouldn't look good wearing white.
+Also whenever the duo are seen as Dacco they always wear black (Lida) and white (YURAサマ) suits for contrast.